openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 ### The Web Console

 OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
 In this interactive learning portal, to the right of this description you should initially see a terminal window.
-To access the web console, click on the _Dashboard_ button about the terminal window.
+To access the web console, click on the _Dashboard_ button above the terminal window.
 You can switch back to the terminal by clicking on the _Terminal_ button.

-If you want to access the web console from a separate browser tab, you can also visit:
+The actual URL for the web console is:

 https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com

+If you click on this you will be taken to the _Dashboard_ tab.
+If you want to view the web console in a separate browser tab or window, right click on the URL and select the menu option to open it.

-The first screen you will see is the authentication screen.
+The first screen you will see in the web console is the authentication screen.

 ![Web Console Login](../../assets/intro-openshift/deploying-python/01-web-console-login.png)